- Home

 What to do after death

 If the person was being cared for at home and was expected to die at home, there is no need to call an ambulance or the police.
 You can take some time to sit with the person.
+You may want to call close family or friends who may have wanted to see the person or say goodbye.
 If you would prefer not to be alone, call a friend or family member.
 If the person dies during the night, you may choose to wait until the morning to take further action.
+There is no hurry or need to call or let someone know right away.

 When you feel ready, call the person’s doctor and a funeral home.
 The doctor will sign a medical certificate confirming the death.
 This is needed to make funeral arrangements.
-The funeral director can register the death with the registry of births, deaths and marriages in your local state or territory, who will provide a death certificate.
+The funeral director can register the death with the registry of births, deaths and marriages in your state or territory; the registry will then organise a death certificate.

 If the death occurs in a palliative care unit, hospital or residential aged care facility, there’s usually no need to rush.
 You can have time alone with the person before the nurses explain what needs to be done.
 Some people want to wait until other family members or friends have had the opportunity to say goodbye.

 Several organisations will need to be told of the death.
-The Department of Human Services has a useful checklist called What to do following a death that explains who may need to be notified.
+Services Australia has a useful checklist of who may need to be notified.

 View the Cancer Council NSW editorial policy.